Sanket-Phadtare-03/Cross-Chain-Verification--Directed-Study-/readme.md

-# Blockchain-Based-Comprehensive-Pig-Lifecycle-Tracking
+# Cross-Chain-Verification-USing-Hyperlane Protocol-Polygon<->Binance

-This system provides a blockchain-based solution for tracking pigs through their entire lifecycle (birth, vaccination, sales) with data integrity verification using Merkle Trees and IPFS for decentralized storage.
+This system provides a blockchain-based solution for tracking animal husbandry through their entire lifecycle (birth, vaccination, sales) with data integrity verification using Merkle Trees and IPFS for decentralized storage.
 The system allows for:

 - Recording pig, vaccination, sales records/profiles
 - Tracking Lifecycle